 Remember the I’m Feeling Lucky feature on Google?
 We asked the search engine something; checked the I feel lucky or i m feeling curious option.
 Then Big G gave us a random answer that should have satisfied our desires for knowledge.
 The writer has never particularly loved that function.
-He often stumbled, in fact, into unsatisfactory results and not worthy of our attention.
+He often stumbled, in fact, into unsatisfactory results and was not worthy of our attention.

 Google has implemented a new function i m feeling curious

 you could start to use it compulsively. so much so that someone pointed out that Google; in truth, wants us to stop working.
 The function promises to be very interesting; waiting for it to be valid also in our country: by typing that simple string of letters.
 For example; you will be able to know why our stomach rumbles when we are hungry; who invented modern cigarettes.
 The reason why margarine is healthier than butter and many other anecdotes that will tease and increase our curiosity.

 A curious or i’m feeling curious fact is exhaust

 As for an excess of cruelty and sadism; however, once our thirst for knowledge about a curious fact is exhausted.
 We will have the opportunity to click on the fateful blue button; an addiction button that invites you to ask another question upon yourself.
 By clicking and re-clicking, the search engine will give us other answers to questions we may never have thought of but which perhaps rested in a remote corner of our unconscious waiting to be expressed.
 Be careful, however, because according to some the answers that Google provides, taken from the Knowledge Graph dictionary, are not always reliable, on the contrary: so pay attention when you say something with conviction just because Google said so.